wilsonespina/PORTFOLIO_WDI_PROJECT_1/README.md

 ### Moving the character and block logic

 When navigating around the game board, the character seems to move from one square to the next after each keystroke.
 What's actually happening is different classes are being assigned to adjacent tiles and being removed from the starting tile after each keystroke.
-When certain classes are added, the `css` changes the styling and different backround images are rendered.
+When certain classes are added, the `css` changes the styling and different background images are rendered.
 This gives the impression that the character has moved from one block to the next.

 To give the impression that the walls are solid and the player cannot pass through them, collision logic was needed.
 The code below uses `if` statements and boolean logic within a `switch case` block to determine how the player moves around the board.
 Here, the `class` attributes are being looked at and they are either being removed or added according to the logic.
-When moving, the 'n' number (or curent position) is being altered if all statements are satisfied.
+When moving, the 'n' number (or current position) is being altered if all statements are satisfied.

 ```js
 $(document).keydown(function(e) {